ltrgoddard/thesis/temp.markdown

 > Mengham, Drew Milne, Ian Patterson, Denise Riley and John
 > Wilkinson.[^101]

-\noindent After moving into university teaching positions, many of the poets mentioned above have been involved, consciously or otherwise, in the creation of a nascent academic infrastructure—critical books, conferences, Ph.D. supervision—not totally dissimilar to that which grew up around the so-called ‘Leavisites’, though smaller and largely situated at the tertiary rather than the secondary level of the British education system.
+\noindent After moving into university teaching positions, many of these poets have been involved, consciously or otherwise, in the creation of a nascent academic infrastructure—critical books, conferences, Ph.D. supervision—not totally dissimilar to that which grew up around the so-called ‘Leavisites’, though smaller and largely situated at the tertiary rather than the secondary level of the British education system.
 To take one of the more obvious examples, as of the 2013/14 academic year the Cambridge English Faculty employed Ian Patterson, Rod Mengham, Simon Jarvis and Drew Milne.
 All four were taught by Prynne—if not through direct supervision, then through lectures—as undergraduates at Cambridge in the 1960s, ’70s and ’80s.
 All four are poets whose work has been published by the same small presses as Prynne’s (principally Equipage and Barque, the former being run by Mengham himself).
 Most importantly, since completing doctoral degrees at Cambridge, all four have supervised further undergraduate, masters or doctoral work on Prynne or related subjects.

 While it is likely that Leavis only met Prynne at some point in the late 1960s, once his most important work, represented by the journal